elliotwutingfeng/NUSCSMODS/_posts/CS3237/2020-09-02-cs3237-lecture-4-some-deep-learning-techniques.md

     - the discriminator itself is not affected since its weights are frozen

 > See slides for epoch example
+1) Take as input of the generator and discriminator
+2) Create input layer
+3) Pass the input layer over to the generator which will produce an output
+4) Use this output as the input to the discriminator
+5) The output from the discriminator would be either true or false (Real or fake)

 ## Architecture: Convulutional Neural Networks (CNNs)